H.R. 6876: Protecting Children from Foreign Mutilation Act

 Who benefits from H.R.
 6876?

-A foreign physician can potentially avoid sanctions if the physician no longer works for the entity performing the acts and gives the Secretary of State information identifying another sanctionable person or reports a violation of law or regulation to a federal official.
+A foreign physician can avoid sanctions if they have left the entity doing the work and either give the State Department information identifying another sanctionable person or report a legal or regulatory violation to a federal official.

 Who is affected by H.R.
 6876?